KetenZits/KetenZits/README.md

 ## 🚀 About Me

-- 🎓 Currently studying **Vocational Certificate Level 3** (ปวช.3)
+- 🎓 Currently studying **Vocational Certificate Level 3**
-- 💻 Passionate **Full Stack Developer**
+- 💻 Passionate **Owner of Technology company**
-- 🌱 Always exploring new technologies and frameworks
+- 🌱 Tech code and bussiness is my life
-- ⚡ Love building web applications that make a difference
+- ⚡ Building web applications that make a difference

 ## 🛠️ Tech Stack